Evening and weekend appointments available!Evenings & Weekends Available

 Schedule Online—easy & secure!

-Please complete the form below to sign up now for the new group starting October 25, 2023
+Please complete the form below to sign up now for the new group starting January 7, 2025.

-Class will be INTERPERSONAL EFFECTIVENESS
+Next Class will be MINDFULNESS

-The modules are Mindfulness, Distress Tolerance, Emotion Regulation, and Interpersonal Effectiveness
+The modules are Mindfulness, Distress Tolerance, Emotion Regulation, and Interpersonal Effectiveness.

 Each of the modules is described below:

-Mindfulness – This module focuses on improving the ability to accept and be present in the moment.
+The Mindfulness module focuses on improving the ability to accept and be present in the moment.
 You will learn skills on how to set aside worries about the past and future.
-This will allow you to completely address what is happening right now.
-Feel more in control of your emotions versus your emotions controlling you.

-Distress Tolerance – This module is geared towards increasing the tolerance for negative emotions.
+The Distress Tolerance module is geared towards increasing the tolerance for negative emotions.
 This will allow you to deal with them rather than trying to ignore them.
 Individuals will learn to cope with situations that cause stress and anxiety.
-You’ll develop reframing skills for their thoughts and implementing self-soothing techniques.

-Emotion Regulation – This module teaches participants how to understand and navigate powerful emotions.
-It is a strategy used to manage and regulate the emotions that are intense and problematic.
 You will learn to adapt and change your emotions.
 The goal is to improve your mindset and how you cope with them to reduce the impact.
 This will lead to creating more positive actions.

-Interpersonal Effectiveness – This module teaches techniques to better communicate with others.
+The Interpersonal Effectiveness module teaches techniques to better communicate with others.
 You will understand how to do it in a way that’s more easily understood.
 Members of the group learn how to establish what they want.
 You’ll understand how to assess your needs, and maintain self-respect.
 The outcome will be healthy relationships with others.

-The group will meet from 5:30 P.M.
-TO 7:00 P.M. – Wednesday
+The group will meet from 6:00 P.M.
+TO 7:30 P.M. – TUESDAY

 Contact us to learn more.